Self-Guided Walking Tour in Saint-Tropez

 7. 7

-Musee de l'Annonciade in Saint Tropez, stop 7 on the self-guided walking tour
+Musee de l'Annonciade (Musée de l'Annonciade) in Saint-Tropez, stop 7 on the self-guided walking tour

 The loop closes by the water with the one indoor stop that explains everything you have just seen.
 The Musée de l'Annonciade sits in a former chapel right by the port, and for 5 euros it holds the reason Saint-Tropez became an artists' colony: paintings from 1890 to 1950 by Signac, Matisse, Bonnard and Braque, many of them showing this exact harbour and these exact lanes.
 Signac sailed here in 1892 and the others followed.
 It is open Tuesday to Sunday, 10am to 6pm, closed Mondays, so plan around that.
 Give it 45 minutes.
 It is small, never crowded, and seeing the village painted by the people who made it famous lands far better after you have walked the streets they painted.
 Step out and you are back on the quay where you started, the masts and the painted facades in front of you again.